Cancellations, postponements and closings

 Lions Club Bland Contest

-The Winchester Host Lions Club Bland Contest scheduled for March 31 at Opequon Presbyterian Church has been canceled.
+The Winchester Shawnee Lions Bland Contest scheduled for March 27 has been canceled.
+The Winchester Host Lions Club Bland Contest scheduled for March 31 has been canceled.

 National Federation of the Blind